AndrewChenUoA/AVSS2018/program.md

 - Authors of oral presentations have the chance to display a poster as well

 <b>Tuesday 27 November 2018</b><br/>
-Workshops and Tutorials, details TBC
+Workshops, Challenges, and Tutorials, details TBC

 <b>Wednesday 28 November 2018</b><br/>
 0830-0850 Conference Registration, WG201<br/>